abchoudhary13/angular-formly/README.md

 ## Documentation

-Find all the documentation at [docs.angular-formly.com](http://docs.angular-formly.com).
+Find all the documents at [docs.angular-formly.com](http://docs.angular-formly.com).

 ## Plugins